MohammmadAnas/brazilian-data-project/README.md

 # Dataset of choice
 The dataset of choice for this project is a series of tables [provided by the Brazilian Ecommerce company Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce/home#olist_orders_dataset.csvhttps://www.kaggle.com/olistbr/brazilian-ecommerce/home#olist_orders_dataset.csv).

+You can also find the dataset attached under the releases on link on the right side of this page.

 ![Data eng dig(1)](https://github.com/MohammmadAnas/brazilian-data-project/assets/127856326/6f9d9d4e-2e41-4b19-a004-2366d98f5da5)